top of page

 How is Trauma related to Stress?

 Trauma can be understood as excessive stress because it involves experiencing or witnessing events that are often perceived as emotionally devastating, triggering a profound stress response in the body.
-Experiencing these events activates the body's stress hormones.
+Experiencing these events triggers a cascade of hormonal reactions in the body that produce the fight-or-flight response (the non-specific response of the body to any demand for change).
 Prolonged or intense stress responses can result in biochemical changes that affect nutrient availability often resulting in nutrient deficits limiting the body's ability to effectively heal.
 This, thereby creating additional physical stress, perpetuating the stress cycle.

 Medical Nutrition Therapy